roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

 This is crucial step where we are actually going to uncompress the `.gz` windows disk and start using Windows.

 ### 14. Create New Droplet (VM2) on DigitalOcean
-Select the minimum requirements according to your Windows you chose in previous step.
+Select the minimum requirements according to your Windows version you chose in previous step.
 Since I used Windows 10 Pro.
 The following specs was good enough for me to run it.
-The same steps to be followed as in Step 1 for creating droplet.
+The same steps to be followed as in Part 1 (Step 1) for creating droplet.

 - Specs: 4GB RAM, 2 CPUs
-- Turn off the droplet.
+- After droplet is successfully created.
+Turn it off.
-- Go to **Recovery Tab** → Boot from **Recovery ISO**
+- Go to **Recovery** tab → Select **Boot from Recovery ISO**.

 <img src="/assets/img/blog/2025/windows-on-digitalocean-droplet/switch_to_recovery_boot.png" alt="switch to recovery boot" class="zoom-img" onclick="this.classList.toggle('zoomed')">

-- Turn droplet **on**
+- Turn **on** droplet.
-- Open **Recovery Console**
+- Open **Recovery Console** from top left, below droplet On/Off toggle button.